Bites: Current Concepts

 POSSELT DAWSON

-Research has undermined all these assumptions.
-Provocation experiments found that centric interferences are as likely to decrease jaw muscle activity as to increase it.67-68 MRI studies showed that disk displacements occur in many different directions and not usually in the path of the superior lateral pterygoid muscles.69 Anatomical studies showed that 80% to 85% of the superior lateral pterygoid fibers attach to the condyle rather than the disk, making it unlikely that they could pull the disk off the condyle anyway.70-71 Radio telemetry showed that, even after removing all CR interferences, CR is rarely used.60-63 Intrajoint catheters showed that CR is the only mandibular position that produces increased intra-articular fluid pressure.64 EMG studies showed that retruding the mandible causes increased elevator muscle tension65 and hyoid instability.66 Kinematic studies showed that the concept of a pure hinge axis closure was a mechanical abstraction; because, even in CR, the condyles do not operate like hinges.
-All natural jaw movements combine rotation and translation.
+However, research has undermined all these assumptions.
+Provocation experiments found that centric interferences are as likely to decrease jaw muscle activity as to increase it.67-68 MRI studies showed that disk displacements occur in many different directions and not usually in the path of the superior lateral pterygoid muscles.69 Anatomy studies showed that 80% to 85% of the superior lateral pterygoid fibers attach to the condyle rather than the disk, making it unlikely that they could pull the disk off the condyle anyway.70-71 Radio telemetry showed that, even after removing all CR interferences, CR is rarely used.60-63 Intrajoint catheters showed that CR is the only mandibular position that produces increased intra-articular fluid pressure.64 EMG studies showed that retruding the mandible causes increased elevator muscle tension65 and hyoid instability.66 Kinematic studies showed that the concept of a pure hinge axis closure was an abstraction; because all condylar movements involve some combination of rotation and translation.

 Recently, as a result of the problems sometimes associated with the clinical application of CR, supporters of CR have softened their positions.
-Most have stopped pushing the mandible backward so forcefully, some have redefined CR as a superior or superior-anterior condylar position instead of a posterior or supero-posterior one, and some advocate freedom in centric - either a long centric or a wide centric.
-The glossary of prosthodontic terms has 7 definitions for CR, with the most recent moving the focus away from the interdigitation of the teeth by defining CR as a disk-condyle relationship, even though about thirty percent of modern adults have a dislocated disk in at least one TMJ.
-Most authorities no longer recommend changing a functional and asymptomatic bite to fit CR theory.
-Okeson simply advocates for a musculoskeletally stable mandibular position.
+Most have stopped pushing the mandible backward so forcefully.
+The glossary of prosthodontic terms has 7 definitions for CR, with the most recent moving the focus away from the interdigitation of the teeth by defining CR as a disk-condyle relationship, even though about thirty percent of adults have a dislocated disk in at least one TMJ.
+Some CR dentists have redefined CR as a superior or superior-anterior condylar position instead of a posterior or supero-posterior one.
+Other CR dentists advocate freedom in centric - either a long centric or a wide centric.

-The repeatability of CR makes it convenient, but that does not make it a healthy treatment position.
+The repeatability of CR makes it convenient for lab work, but that does not make it healthy.
 The repeatability is due to the fact that CR is a border position.
 Border positions in joints are not functional positions – they provide movement limitations that protect the joint structures from injury.
-The ligaments that become taut when the mandible reaches its posterior border position are designed to function passively as restraining devices, not to enter actively into joint function.
-They can be used to limit jaw closing to one posteriormost opening and closing trajectory, but joints need a range of motion that ensures adequate circulation to all areas of their articular surfaces to stay healthy, and it's difficult to envision how confining the mandibular range of motion to its posterior borders could benefit the TMJs.
-The optimal location for stable mandibular bracing is probably, on average, about 1 mm to 1.5 mm forward from CR, but even that varies too much to provide a guide for choosing a bite position.
+The ligaments that protect the TMJs by becoming taut when the mandible reaches its posterior border position are designed to function passively as restraining devices, not to enter actively into joint function.
+They can be manipulated posteriorly into that border position in order to artificially limit jaw opening and closing to one trajectory, but that border position cannot be considered a functional position.
+Joints need a range of motion that ensures adequate circulation to all areas of their articular surfaces to stay healthy, and it's difficult to envision how confining the mandibular range of motion to its posterior border position could benefit the TMJs.
+The optimal location for stable mandibular bracing is probably, on average, about 1 mm to 1.5 mm forward from CR, but even that varies too much to provide a guide for choosing a good central bite area.
+Also, some people need freedom from centric, their mandibles need freedom from being forced into the posterior end of its range of motion.
+They need the centric slide and posterior guidance that forms the upper rear end of Posselt's illustration of the envelope of mandibular movement, seen on the previous page.

 Restoring dentitions in CR usually works clinically, because CR is located close to the posterior border of the functional mandibular range of motion, where the jaw muscles automatically bring the mandible for power crushing and therefore where teeth are most vulnerable to damage by extreme chewing forces.
 A tooth that contacts prematurely near CR is more likely to be injured than a tooth that contacts prematurely in a more forward mandibular position, where jaw muscle forces are lower.
 If a facial pain condition is due to frequent activation of neuromuscular reflexes protecting a hypersensitive molar from bite trauma, eliminating a CR interference on that tooth can relieve TMJ disorder symptoms.
-However, the success that CR dentistry has occasionally had in those types of patients is certainly not an indication that CR is the ideal or even a desireable location for the central mandibular bracing platform in all people.
+However, the success that CR dentistry has occasionally had in those types of patients is certainly not an indication that CR is the ideal or even a desireable location for the most stable bite platform.

-For clinical work, dentists also need to choose mandibular pathways in and out of that central bracing platform.
+CANINE GUIDANCE - For clinical work, dentists also need to choose mandibular pathways in and out of the most stable bite platform.
 Cusps that are too steep can collide.
 Cusps that are too flat can prevent the cutting actions that are needed for effective chewing.
+Canine guidance provided a solution that facilitated dental laboratory work and became widely accepted in clinical dentistry as an adjunct to CR.

-The canines provide important contributions to the anchorage of natural dentitions, but they do not play a unique role in the bites of hominids103, and they are not specially designed to remove all horizontal forces from the other teeth.
-They are designed to work together with the other teeth to provide stable support for the mandible throughout its normal range of motion, and they are the primary support for the mandible when it moves antero-laterally.
+The canines provide important contributions to the anchorage of natural dentitions, but they do not play a unique role in the bites of hominids103, and they are not specially designed to remove all horizontal forces from the other teeth, like advocates of canine guidance still preach.
+The canines are designed to work together with the other teeth to provide stable support for the mandible throughout its normal range of motion.
+They are the primary support for the mandible only when it moves antero-laterally.

 ANTERIOR GUIDANCE

-The canine guidance concept was extended to include the anterior (front) teeth.
-In healthy natural dentitions, when the mandible moves anteriorly, it rides up onto the incisors, onto a stable incisal bite platform.
-Because of the dominance of CR, a stable incisal bite platform is rarely considered important when restoring the anterior teeth.
+The guidance concept was extended to include the anterior (front) teeth, the primary support for the mandible when it moves anteriorly.
+Anterior guidance is found in all healthy natural dentitions, when the mandible moves anteriorly up onto the palatal surfaces of the upper front teeth and onto a stable bite platform there.
 Insufficient anterior guidance is ICD 10 code M26.54.

 MUTUAL PROTECTION

-Combining CR with steep anterior and canine guidance led to an occlusal philosophy known as mutual protection, based on the belief that teeth should only receive forces axially (straight downward into their sockets).
-The steep anterior and canine guidance protect the back teeth by preventing them from all horizontal vectors of force, and stable CR contacts on the back teeth protect the front teeth from the powerful jaw closing forces produced during bracing.
-Labwork is facilitated; because the back teeth just need to provide stable centric stops in one mandibular position, and they do not require simultaneous sliding contacts; and the front teeth can be designed for esthetics without also requiring enough stability to provide an incisal bracing platform.
+Combining stable CR contacts on the back teeth with steep anterior and canine guidance at the front teeth led to an occlusal philosophy known as mutual protection.
+Its advocates claim that teeth should only receive forces axially (straight downward), that steep anterior and canine guidance protect the back teeth by preventing them from all horizontal vectors of force, and that stable CR contacts on the back teeth protect the front teeth from the powerful jaw closing forces produced during bracing.
+It is a convenient philosophy for dental lab work; because the back teeth just need to provide stable centric stops in one mandibular position without requiring simultaneous sliding contacts; and the front teeth can be designed for esthetics without also requiring enough incisal edges uniform enough to provide an incisal bracing platform.

 BIOESTHETICS

-Some dentists took these concepts of mutual protection, centric relation, and canine and anterior guidance to their extremes by rebuilding all their teeth to their original unworn shapes, including CR contacts on the front teeth.
-The proponents of bioesthetics claim that wear and nocturnal bruxism are pathologies that result from the bite being "out of balance", and these pathologies can be prevented by restoring balance to the bite, usually. by increasing the steepness of the anterior and canine guidance.
+Some dentists have taken the concept of mutual protection to such an extreme that they claim the teeth should all be restored to their original unworn shapes, with the kind of bite they achieve when they first eupt, with CR contacts even on the front teeth.
+They believe that nocturnal bruxism results from the bite being "out of balance", and it can be prevented by restoring balance to the bite, usually by increasing the steepness of the anterior and canine guidance.

-However, the foundational beliefs of bioesthetics also have no scientific basis.
-Nocturnal bruxism is a normal sleep behavior, usually associated with microarousals following increased sympathetic activity, and it reflects no particular bite condition.106 It cannot be caused by bite problems or eliminated by bite treatment,107-108 and it is not correlated with TMJ disorders.109-113 In fact, some tooth wear is probably normal and desireable.
-Most species of mammals do not even achieve effective chewing function until wear has reduced the complex arrangement of cusps and fossae that cover the biting surfaces of newly erupted teeth into a series of closely fitting facets that crush food between the facets and cut food at the facet edges.114 Our unworn enamel covered bite surfaces were designed to align the dental arches and then provide a constant supply of ridges that helped to grate food and edges that cut food - not to maintain a continuous protective layer on teeth or limit the range of motion of the mandible.115 The teeth protect each other by sharing the loads they encounter in whatever direction the mandible moves, like the walls of a socket in which a ball moves around.
+However, these basic tenets of bioesthetics are nonsense.
+Nocturnal bruxism is a normal sleep behavior, and it reflects no particular bite condition.106 It cannot be caused by bite problems or eliminated by bite treatment,107-108 and it is not correlated with TMJ disorders.109-113 Also, normal degrees of tooth wear cannot be considered pathological.
+In fact, most species of mammals do not even achieve effective chewing function until wear has reduced the complex arrangement of cusps and fossae that cover the biting surfaces of newly erupted teeth into a series of closely fitting facets that crush food between the facets and cut food at the facet edges.114 Our unworn enamel covered bite surfaces were designed to align the dental arches and then wear away to produce sharp edges and grinding surfaces - not to maintain a continuous protective layer on teeth or limit the range of motion of the mandible.115 The teeth are designed to protect each other by sharing the loads they encounter in whatever direction the mandible moves, like the walls of a socket.

-Also, in all natural dentitions, teeth do not just receive forces axially - they have a healthy natural range of movement that helps keep them healthy.
+Also, in all natural dentitions, teeth do not just receive forces axially - they have a healthy natural range of movement in all directions, which they need to stay healthy.
 The concept that teeth should only move straight up and down defies biologic common sense.
-All joints, including the dento-alveolar (periodontal) joints between the tooth roots and their sockets, are designed to benefit from hydrostatic forces generated by a normal functional range of movement.
+All joints, including the dento-alveolar (periodontal) joints between the tooth roots and their sockets, are designed to benefit from hydrostatic forces generated by their functional range of movement.
 The extensive network of small vessels and anastomoses that fill the tooth sockets communicate directly with surrounding bone marrow spaces.
 During healthy mastication, these vessels act like hydraulic lines to absorb shocks and circulate fluids.116-118 Compression of a tooth pumps fluids out of the socket and into venous circulation, then release of the compression allows new blood to flow back into the socket with an articular pulse that gradually returns the tooth to its rest position.119 The circulatory benefit from alternating compression and release probably explains why reducing or eliminating masticatory forces causes atrophic periodontal changes,120-121 much like immobilizing synovial joints causes degenerative arthritic changes in those joints.
-Also like in synovial joints, alternating compression and release of a tooth affects one area of its surrounding periodontium at a time; therefore a healthy functional range of motion for a tooth requires sufficient variability, including a vertical (axial) component, a transverse (bucco-liongual) component, and even a mesio-distal component between adjacent teeth, complete with interproximal contact areas shaped to function as interproximal articular surfaces.
+Also like in synovial joints, alternating compression and release of a tooth affects one portion of the socket at a time.
+A healthy functional range of motion requires sufficient variability to keep the entire socket replenished; including a vertical (axial) component, a transverse (bucco-liongual) component, and even a mesio-distal component between adjacent teeth, complete with interproximal contact areas shaped to function as interproximal articular surfaces.

-Group function is the natural state of the bite in all mammals, including humans.122 Until the industrialization of our diet in the last couple of centuries, canine guidance was only present temporarily in some newly erupted dentitions, where its role was to provide enough early coupling between the diverse growth patterns in the maxilla and the mandible to maintain the proximity of the dental arches in a sagittal plane despite their diverse growth patterns.
+GROUP FUNCTION - is the natural state of the bite in all mammals, including humans.122 Until the industrialization of our diet in the last couple of centuries, canine guidance was only present temporarily in some newly erupted dentitions, where its role was to provide enough early coupling between the diverse growth patterns in the maxilla and the mandible to maintain the proximity of the dental arches in a sagittal plane despite their diverse growth patterns.
 Once the bite table was formed, the front teeth did not restrict or "guide" mandibular movements but cooperated with the neighboring teeth to provide a stable bracing platform for the mandible in whatever directon it moved anteriorly or antero-laterally.
+The canines were the primary supports only when the mandible slid out antero-laterally.
 Omnidirectional group function gave the dentition longevity by evenly distributing wear.
 The teeth wore in together, and they wore out together.

-Today omnidirectional group function has become less common and less uniform, however most natural bites still operate with some degree of group function.123 The trouble that dentistry has had with group function is that it has been difficult to create prosthodontically with the hinge articulators that are still used by dental labs.
+Today most natural bites still operate with some degree of group function,123 but it is difficult to create prosthodontically with the hinge articulators that are still used by dental labs.
 In the near future, a computerized mandibular movement simulator will recreate the complex functional movements of the mandible and take into account the independent movements of teeth within their sockets and even the bending of the mandible and the compression and release of the circum-maxillary sutures in order to reproduce mandibular movements accurately enough to enable us to build group function bites in the dental laboratory.

 NEUROMUSCULAR DENTISTRY

-Neuromuscular dentistry began in 1969 when a well know and respected researcher, Dr. Barney Jankelson, thought he had discovered a better way to locate and record CR which was technologically advanced and measureable.
-His method involved placing a pulsing TENS (transcutaneous electrical nerve stimulation) source directly over the motor root of the trigeminal nerve to fire all the jaw closing muscles evenly, and then increasing the TENS to electronically close the mandible directly into its ideal bite - the so-called myocentric position.
-He claimed that the myocentric position is so important that the pathways into and out of it do not matter, and he used articulators that had only straight vertical opening and closing movements.
-He advocated using the system to treat TMJ disorders.
+Neuromuscular dentistry began in 1969 when a well know and respected researcher, Dr. Barney Jankelson, thought he had discovered an accurate technique for locating and recording the ideal bite position.
+He used to say, "if you can measure it, it's a fact.
+If you can't measure it, it's an opinion."
+His technique involved placing a pulsing TENS (transcutaneous electrical nerve stimulation) source directly over the motor root of the trigeminal nerve to fire all the jaw closing muscles evenly, and then increasing the TENS to electronically close the mandible directly into its ideal bite - the so-called myocentric position.
+He claimed that this myocentric position is so important that the pathways into and out of it do not matter, and he used articulators that had only straight vertical opening and closing movements.
+He coupled the pulsing TENS source with a jaw tracking system and a surface EMG recorder in a package that he claimed could be used to diagnose and treat TMJ and bite related disorders.
 When Dr. Jankelson was near the end of this life, the ADA awarded his equipment its seal of acceptance.

 CONDYLAR POSITION ON X-RAY

-There have also been attempts to determine the optimal mandibular bracing location by the radiographic positions of the condyles in the glenoid fossae in transcranial X-rays, but that parameter turns out to be much too variable to be useful clinically.142-143 Condyles are often displaced in unexpected directions and distances.144.
-In addition, the positions of the condyles relative to the glenoid fossae are poor reference points for evaluating condyle position, because the glenoid fossae are not inert frameworks.
-They are attached to the condyles in many ways, and they relocate with the condyles in response to functional forces.145 Attempts to change the positions of the condyles relative to the glenoid fossae by full mouth reconstruction, equilibration, or orthodontics have generally been unsuccessful.146-148
+There have also been attempts to determine the optimal mandibular bracing location by the positions of the condyles in the glenoid fossae as seen on transcranial X-rays, but that parameter turned out to be much too variable to be useful clinically.142-143 Condyles are often displaced in unexpected directions and distances.144.
+In addition, the positions of the condyles relative to the glenoid fossae are poor reference points, because the glenoid fossae are not inert frameworks.
+They are attached to the condyles, and they relocate with the condyles in response to functional forces.145 Attempts to change the positions of the condyles relative to the glenoid fossae by full mouth reconstruction, equilibration, or orthodontics were generally unsuccessful.146-148

 OCCLUSAL CONCLUSION

-For almost a century, dentists have reconstructed bite tables by choosing one mandibular bracing position, stabilizing it with as many simultaneous tooth contacts as possible, and then surrounding it with sloping walls of tooth structure that "guide" the mandible's range of motion by confining it anteriorly and laterally.
-Such a simple mechanical approach was useful when dental lab work was dependent on simple hinge devices to reproduce jaw movements; however, building a bite table around a single central bracing position does not even resemble natural jaw movement pathways, and it does not recognize the important role that jaw muscle exercise and range of motion play in the physiology and natural orthopedic function of the mandible.
+For a century, dentists have reconstructed bite tables by choosing one mandibular bracing position, stabilizing it with as many simultaneous tooth contacts as possible, and then surrounding it with sloping walls of tooth structure that "guide" the mandible into it.
+Such a simple mechanical approach was useful when dental lab work was dependent on simple hinge devices to reproduce jaw movements; however, building a bite table around a point does not even resemble natural jaw movement pathways, and it does not recognize the important role that jaw muscle exercise and range of motion play in the physiology and natural orthopedic function of the mandible.
+The mandible needs support, not guidance, in a central bracing area and oon its working side throughout its range of motion.

 FOOTNOTES